(888) 552-6760 SCHEDULE AN APPOINTMENT

 Certain types of cancer are known to spread to the bones, including breast cancer, lung cancer, kidney cancer and prostate cancer.

-There are a few steps to help you better prepare for a bone scan:
+A few steps that may help patients better prepare for a bone scan are listed below.

-• Inform your care team of any medication you take, including over-the-counter drugs and supplements.
+Discuss medications with the care team: Inform the care team about any current medications, including over-the-counter drugs and supplements.

-• Don’t use medications with barium or bismuth (this includes Pepto-Bismol®) in advance of the test, unless your doctor approves.
+Avoid certain drugs: Don’t use medications with barium or bismuth (this includes Pepto-Bismol®) in advance of the test, unless the care team approves.
 These medications may alter the results of the test.

-• Let your care team know if you may be pregnant or are breastfeeding, or if you have drug allergies.
-If you’re breastfeeding, you may be able to undergo a bone scan, but you’ll likely be instructed to pump any breast milk and then dispose of it for up to two days after the exam.
+Share pregnancy, breastfeeding details: Let the care team know if the patient may be pregnant, is breastfeeding or has drug allergies.
+If the patient is breastfeeding, she may be able to undergo a bone scan, but she'll likely be instructed to pump any breast milk and then dispose of it for up to two days after the exam.

-• Ask in advance how much a bone scan costs.
-If you have health insurance, be sure to ask your provider.
+Ask about financial details: Ask in advance how much a bone scan costs.
+If the patient has health insurance, be sure to share that information.

 A bone scan is usually done in an outpatient imaging center or a hospital’s nuclear medicine or radiology department.
-If you wear any jewelry or other metal objects to the appointment, you’ll be asked to remove them.
+He or she will be asked to remove any jewelry or other metal objects before the procedure.

-During a bone scan, a radiologist injects a small amount of radioactive material into one of your veins.
+During a bone scan, a radiologist injects a small amount of radioactive material into one of the patient's veins.
 This material is also called a tracer.
-You may feel a little pain at this point, although the scan itself isn’t painful.
+The patient may feel a little pain at this point, although the scan itself isn’t painful.

-You will need to wait one to four hours for the radioactive material to travel through your body, including to your bones.
+The patient will need to wait one to four hours for the radioactive material to travel through his or her body, including to the bones.

 A special camera then takes pictures to show the radioactive material in the bones.
-You will need to lie still unless your doctor asks you to change positions.
+The patient will need to lie still unless the doctor asks him or her to change positions.

 On the scan, healthy bone appears lighter.
 Areas with too little or too much absorption of the radioactive material may indicate bone damage.
 This may be bone cancer or bone metastasis.

 The scan part of the process takes about one hour.
-While waiting to complete your bone scan and then afterward, you may be instructed to drink water to keep the radioactive material from collecting in the bladder.
+While waiting to complete the bone scan and then afterward, the patient may be instructed to drink water to keep the radioactive material from collecting in the bladder.

-The benefit of a bone scan is to find out whether cancer is in your bones.
-This may help guide your cancer treatment decisions.
+The benefit of a bone scan is to find out whether cancer is in the bones.
+This may help guide the patient's cancer treatment decisions.

-After a bone scan, you’re safe to be around others.
+After a bone scan, the patient is safe to be around others.
 The amount of radiation is similar to or less than a regular X-ray.
-You may also resume normal activities such as driving.
+The patient may also resume normal activities such as driving.

-If the injection site on your arm causes pain, redness or swelling, call your doctor right away or seek urgent medical care.
+If the injection site on the patient's arm causes pain, redness or swelling, he or she should call the care team right away or seek urgent medical care.

-A normal bone scan result shows the radioactive material spread evenly throughout your bones.
+A normal bone scan result shows the radioactive material spread evenly throughout the patient's bones.
 An abnormal bone scan result shows too much or too little radioactive material in certain areas.

-After physicians have reviewed the images, ask your care team any questions you have about the results of the bone scan.
+After physicians have reviewed the images, ask the care team any questions about the results of the bone scan.

-Depending on the bone scan results, your doctor may suggest additional tests.
-Other tests you may need include:
+Depending on the bone scan results, the care team may suggest additional tests, potentially including:

 These tests may help distinguish cancer from other bone diseases that look similar on a bone scan.